 Key Highlights

-• The numbers 25/50/10 on your car insurance policy represent the financial limits of your liability coverage.
+• The numbers 25/50/10 on your car insurance policy represent the limits of your liability coverage and signify the max amount your policy will pay out.

-• When you have low limits on your car insurance, it means that if something happens and you cause a lot of damage, then you will be responsible for paying the cost.
+• When you have low limits on your car insurance, if something happens and you cause a lot of damage you will be responsible for the remainder.

 author-img